Lifetime policy reuse and the importance of task capacity: Lifelong reinforcement learning: a review

 To scale the policy reuse approach to memory-consuming deep reinforcement learners or to even more policies than is currently the case, current methods have their limitations.
 In particular, online learning of the policy library without generating too many temporary or permanent policies remains a challenge in policy reuse.
 Most works have focused on how to select the new policy for a new, unlabeled task (see e.g. \cite{Rosman2016}).
 Other works have provided tools to build the policy library.
 In \cite{Fernandez2006}, new, temporary policies are formed for new tasks and these may be added to the library if after convergence on the task the resulting policy performs significantly better than the existing policies in the library.
 A downside of this method is that when convergence is not allowed, and many tasks are randomly presented, memory issues may become apparent.
 In \cite{Hernandez-Leal2016}, one also forms new policies for new tasks but all policies are added to the library, which implies memory issues will be apparent even more rapidly.

-More generally, policy reuse has been limited in its applicability as base-learners other than Q-learning methods have yet to be incorporated with policy reuse.
-This would be particularly desirable after results suggesting Q-learning may not be suitable for reuse on many tasks, since (i) policy reuse with Q-learning policies may result in negative transfer, being outperformed by task-specific Q-learning \citep{Li2018a}; and (ii) a single-policy lifelong learning approach with DQN has been outperformed by task-specific DQN policies \citep{Mnih2015,Kirkpatrick2017}.
+Policy reuse has been limited in its applicability as base-learners other than Q-learning methods have yet to be incorporated with policy reuse.
+This would be particularly desirable after results suggesting Q-learning may not be optimal for reuse, since (i) policy reuse with Q-learning policies may result in negative transfer, being outperformed by task-specific Q-learning \citep{Li2018a}; and (ii) a single-policy lifelong learning approach with DQN has been outperformed by task-specific DQN policies \citep{Mnih2015,Kirkpatrick2017}.